C3S4R780/synthwave-vscode/README.md

 I haven't included a font in this release as I know that it's a very personal preference.
 The font I use (that is seen in the image above) is [Fira Code](https://github.com/tonsky/FiraCode), which I recommend if you're a fan of ligatures.

 ## Compatibility
-This theme is **very much a work in progress**.
+This theme is still **very much a work in progress**.
 I primarily develop in HTML & CSS, JS, React and Elixir so, whilst those language sets should look pretty good, there will likely be issues for other languages.
 I'll work on adding more support as I go.
 If you find anything glaringly wrong, raise an issue and I'll try to fix it as soon as I can.

 ## Contributing
 I'm really happy to consider any contributions to this theme.
 Before you make any changes, [please read the contribution guide](https://github.com/robb0wen/synthwave-vscode/blob/master/CONTRIBUTING.md).